makeithjr/education-labs-assignment-mk/README.md

 # Educational Assistant

-A modern React app that helps users learn any topic by providing Claude-powered explanations and finding relevant educational videos from Khan Academy's YouTube channel.
+A modern React app that supports learning on any educational topic with Claude-powered explanations and Khan Academy videos that supplement and reinforce understanding.

 ## Features